asibahi/asibahi.github.io/content/thoughts/2024-09-01-The Garden of Odin/index.md

 So throughout working on this article (for almost a whole month) I advanced my knowledge about the following:

-1. The Oding programming language,
+1. The Odin programming language,
 2. Interop between Odin and Rust (and any other language really),
 3. HTML and CSS and Zola temptlating (in setting up this website),
 4. Basic usage of LLDB debugging,

 So,  this was a fun ride.
-But it is time to move something else.
+But it is time to move on to something else.

 The code here is in the [bustan repositry](https://github.com/asibahi/bustan).
 You can see the evolution of the code, and much of what is in this article, through the git history.